Why use a subscribe form?

 - Why use a subscribe form?

-- How to make a subscribe form on Jekyll blog?
+- How to create a subscribe form on Jekyll blog?

 - Update 1 - MailChimp subscribe form on Jekyll